-Plymouth is a port city situated in south west England which is in the county of Devon.
-It is the second largest city in the south west and is a fairly built up area with circa 263,000 residents and an expanding population.
-It is a little over 79 squared kilometres (30 miles) and borders on to Cornwall in some parts.
-The distance is approximately 315 kilometres (193 miles) from London.
+Plymouth is a coastal city situated in south west England which is in the county of Devon.
+It is the second largest city in the south west and is a fairly built up area with an expanding population.
+It is a little over thirty 30 square miles and borders on to Cornwall in some parts.
+This ‘Ocean City’ is rich in both culture and what it has to offer.

 Plymouth has long been known for its maritime and established military connections with the Royal Navy.
 Sir Francis Drake himself apparently masterminded the defeat of the Spanish Armada from Plymouth.
 In 1690, the first Royal Dockyard was constructed just to the west of the city, followed by further docks and then a large Naval network.
 Plymouth Dock was renamed Devonport in the early 1800s.
 Plymouth had many important roles in both World Wars, despite being especially heavily bombed in the second war.

-The city of Plymouth has an economic yield of over five billion pounds.
-It is a highly ambitious city that has been generously invested in and that recognises its own huge potential.
+Plymouth is a highly ambitious city that has been generously invested in and is a city that recognises its own illustrious potential.
 This is apparent in that the city is a centre of excellence for marine science and manufacturing with Plymouth accounting for around ten percent of England's marine industries.
-Medical sectors, construction, manufacturing, tourism, leisure and hospitality, creative, life science and health care are all expanding, helped by the very latest technology.
+Medical sectors, construction, manufacturing, tourism, leisure and hospitality, digital and creative, defence, transport and distribution, life science and health care are all expanding, helped by the very latest technology.